shoebot/shoebot/doc/source/commands.rst

 .. py:function:: grid(cols, rows, colSize=1, rowSize=1, shuffled=False)

-  The grid() command returns an iteratable object, something that can be traversed in a for-loop (like the range() command for example).
+  This command returns an iterable object which can be traversed in a for-loop.

-  The grid() is a complex but powerful command.
   The first two parameters define the number of columns and rows in the grid.
   The next two parameters are optional, and set the width and height of one cell in the grid.
-In each iteration of a for-loop, the offset for the current column and row is returned.
+In each loop iteration, the offset for the current column and row is returned.

+  If ``shuffled`` is True, the cells will be returned in a random order.

     .. shoebot::
         :alt: Grid example